 Our campus offers a wonderful environment that allows our students to use lovely fields and gardens for play and study.
 We have a fully equipped science and technology lab where campers will carry out a variety of experiments.
 Students also have full access to our Maker Space.

 Planet Protectors, designed for students in grades 1-8, is not only for Laurel Students – students from surrounding public, private, and charter schools are welcome to experience and benefit from our approach to teaching dyslexic individuals.
 It is structured to reinforce critical skills in the areas of reading, writing, and mathematics while at the same time enriching the knowledge of our students in the sciences.

-Enroll Now – For additional information and registration forms call Ann Winter at Laurel School of Princeton, 609-566-6000
+Enroll Now – For additional information and registration forms call Alison Greenberg at Laurel School of Princeton, 609-566-6000

 For credit card payment using our online service: Click Here

 8:45-9:45 am Science/ Engineering- Group 1, Reading- Group 2

 9:45-10:45 am Science/ Engineering- Group 2, Reading- Group 1

 10:45-11:30 am Language Arts and “working snack”

 12:15-1:00 pm Dismissal (Half Day students) Lunch/Recess (Full Day students)

 1:00-2:00 pm Arts/ Outdoor Games/ Gardening (Activities rotate based on weather and student interest)